 How to Feed Cantaloupe to Your Budgie

-Does Feeding Your Parakeet Fruits Cause Diarrhea?
+Does Feeding Fruits to Your Parakeet Cause Diarrhea?

-However, true diarrhea is not common in birds.
 Abnormal droppings are often a sign of too much urine in the stool, which is called polyuria.
 A diet too rich in fruits and vegetables with a high water content can lead to this condition, but it is generally treated well.

 Do Parakeets Eat Fruits in the Wild?